cunhetcop/VMA-FinalProject/README.md

 2. If there is a redis initialization error, try changing the following value in the .env file: "localhost:6379" to "redis:6379".
 Or try changing to another port
 3. If there is any error with go mod or go sum, run the command "go mod tidy" (not recommended)
 4. If you have any questions, please contact me by email: linhnh4@vmodev.com

+**Attention**
+I have put sample body/raw if you want to use for testing on postman, swagger or any other API testing tool, you will find them in "postman.txt" inside the project.

 **THANK YOU**